 A good bowl of soup is a wonderful thing.
 Cooking the bony bits of critters into broth is also a very economical source of protein to stretch your budget.
 Many of my favorite soup recipes remake a bit of leftovers into a whole new meal.
 Others take advantage of seasonal produce.

-Beautiful Broth – How to make a proper chicken bone broth, the foundation for most of my soup and stew recipes, and basic chicken soup
+How to Make Homemade Chicken Broth for Great Flavor and More Nutrition – How to make a proper chicken bone broth, the foundation for most of my soup and stew recipes, and basic chicken soup

 Bread and Cracker recipes